 There are scenarios where you may want to delete a user from your account.
-Once a person’s profile is deleted, all data associated with that person will be deleted from 10,000ft and cannot be restored.
+Once a person’s profile is deleted, all data associated with that person will be deleted from Resource Management and cannot be restored.

 To delete a person:

-NOTE: Do this with caution, it cannot be undone.
+Do this with caution, delete cannot be undone.

-There are three levels of people from your team in 10,000ft: Licensed Users, Time Tracking Users, and Managed Resources.
+Resource Management has three types of users: Licensed Users, Time Tracking Users, and Managed Resources.

-Time Tracking Users: These are people who have access to 10,000ft just to track their time on projects.
+Time Tracking Users: These people have access to Resource Management to track their time on projects.

 Time tracking user licenses can be purchased individually on top of your Licensed User count.

-Managed Resources: Managed Resources have no access to 10,000ft.
-They cannot login and do not have access to the data in the application.
+Managed Resources: Managed Resources have no access to Resource Management.
+They cannot log in and do not have access to the data in the application.

-This is a license for the people or resources that you need to schedule in 10,000ft.
-These are the “resources” managed in resource management.
-The Managed Resource licenses allow the Licensed Users to visualize the capacity of the team.
+This license is for people or resources that you need to schedule in Resource Management.
+Managed Resource licenses allow Licensed Users to visualize the capacity of the team.

-You get one free Managed Resource for each Licensed User purchased.
-Additional Managed Resources can be purchased individually in addition to Licensed Users.
+You receive one free Managed Resource for each Licensed User purchased.
+You can purchase additional Managed Resource licenses individually.

 To update your subscription:

-If you do not see the option to update your plan on the Billing page, please contact your Account Representative or use the Help menu within the app to reach our support team.
+If you do not see the option to update your plan on the Billing page, please contact your Account Representative or use the Help menu to reach our support team.

-You can expect to receive two kinds of communication from 10,000ft: Essential Communication and Non-Essential Communication.
+You can expect two kinds of communication from Resource Management: Essential Communication and Non-Essential Communication.

-Non-Essential Communication includes information about your trial, like how to set up your account, and notifications about when it will expire.
+Non-Essential Communication includes information about your trial, how to set up your account, and notifications about when it will expire.
 This communication is limited to account owners only.
-After the trial period, all active people will receive periodic product updates and news about 10,000ft, unless changed in email preferences.
+After the trial period, all active people will receive periodic product updates and news about Resource Management, unless you change your email preferences.

-We do not send emails to people in your account who are Managed Resources.
+We do not send emails to Managed Resources.